jrdmb/cosmology-resource-materials/README.md

 <span id="resourcesites"><b>Resource Materials and Sites</b></span> <a href="#" title="Return to top of page"> ^ </a>

++ [AstroWiki](https://publish.obsidian.md/astrowiki): see the Cosmology section in this set of notes to supplement studying for the MIT Astrophysics division Oral Qualification Exam; also available as a [github repo](https://github.com/AYelland/AstroWiki_2.0) in markdown format as an [Obsidian](https://obsidian.md/) vault.
+Downloading this vault to your own machine "has the advantage of using canvases, editing, and greater customizability, but most importantly a full text search (rather than just note titles and headings as on the website version)."

 + [Dynamics of the Universe in Problems](http://universeinproblems.com/index.php/Main_Page): over 2,000 problems and solutions

 + [All astrophysical and cosmology coverage in the Review of Particle Physics (2024)](https://pdg.lbl.gov/2024/reviews/astro-cosmo.html)